 The Upper – Nappa Leather

 There is a reason that we don’t normally see Nappa leather used on soccer cleats – price!
-Nappa leather is seen to be a more high end material that is used on the likes of Sofa’s and expensive chairs.
-It is renowned for its soft feel and durability.
-In truth, it is a bold move by Aspero, but other than the stiff feel at first, it makes for a great addition.
-By the end of testing, the boots were in great nick so I have no doubt they would easily last through a solid season.
+Nappa leather is seen to be a more high-end material that is used on the likes of Sofa’s and expensive chairs.
+It is renowned for its soft feel and durability under your butt.
+In truth, Aspero’s decision to use it is pretty bold, almost to the point of being ridiculous.
+But other than the stiff feel at first, it makes for a solid addition.
+By the end of testing, the boots were a lot softer and in absolutely great nick.
+Durability is definitely there, so I have no doubt they would easily last through a solid season.

 NeoKick Technology and Ball Control